PolymeshAssociation/polymesh-tools/docs/operator/README.md

 directory.
 The filenames of those keys are the public key portion of the respective session key, and the contents of the files are the private key portion.

-NOTE: Before [activating your operator node](#setting-session-keys) please wait for all your nodes to be fully synced and make sure that everything is production ready.
+**Please wait before activating your operator node until all your nodes are be fully synced with the chain and make sure that everything is production ready.**

 ## Getting the Identity of a Node